The Nintendo Switch 2 Has Been (Partially) Revealed

 Chris Neill

 To say people are hungry for news of the Nintendo Switch’s successor would be an understatement.
-We’ve reached such a fever point that Nintendo now needs to preface its Direct presentations with the disclaimer that, no, the new console won’t be revealed, so please stop asking.
+We’ve reached such a fever point that Nintendo now needs to preface its Direct presentations with the disclaimer that, no, the new console won’t be launched tomorrow, so please stop asking.

 This anticipation makes sense, though.
 The launch of the Switch was one of the most significant gaming events of the past decade.
 Since its release back in 2017, Nintendo has reportedly sold a combined 143.4 million units worldwide of the standard Switch, along with the variant Lite and OLED models.
 It’s one of the best-selling game consoles of all time, only outdone by the Nintendo DS and the PlayStation 2.